jacqis/mlaw-ccpit/_key-partners/1a-supporting-organisations-singapore.md

 The Council of the Law Society, which consist of statutory and elected members, manages the affairs of the Law Society and ensures the proper performance of its functions.

-For more information on The Law Society of Singapore, please visit our website [here](www.lawsociety.org.sg) or e-mail lawsoc@lawsoc.org.sg.
+For more information on The Law Society of Singapore, please visit [www.lawsociety.org.sg](www.lawsociety.org.sg) or e-mail lawsoc@lawsoc.org.sg.

 ### Singapore Corporate Counsel Association (SCCA)